AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 ### Smart constructors with exceptions

-This one is the simplest and most straightforward.
-You just throw an exception if the validation fails.
-Actually, this is the approach I used in the examples above.
-It's simple, easy to understand, and doesn't require any additional libraries.
-Here's an example how it'd look like for the `User` class:
+This is the simplest and most straightforward approach: throw an exception when validation fails.
+In fact, this is the method I used in the examples above.
+It's easy to understand and doesn't require any additional libraries.
+Here's how it would look for the `User` class:

 [//]: # (@formatter:off)